 In either case, we email the candidate to let them know if they are, or are not, moving forward.

-Interview #2 consists of a 120 minute technical interview with one of FullStack’s technical managers / senior developers.
+Interview #2 consists of a 90 minute technical interview with FullStack’s CTO or CIO.

 Part I: The first 30 minutes is a verbal interview focusing on the candidates technical background, and also providing them with more information on FullStack and the position they have applied for.

-Part II: The second part of the interview consists of a 90 minute pair programming session.
+Part II: The second part of the interview consists of a 60 minute pair-programming session.

 During the pair-programming challenge a candidate clones an existing client app and contributes a new feature.
 The candidate is expected to demonstrate proficiency with the requested technology.

-Interview #3 consists of a 60 minute final interview with our CTO or VP of Engineering.
+Interview #3 consists of a 30 minute final interview with our CEO.

 We prefer to conduct the interview in-person when possible, or via a Zoom video conference if an in-person meeting isn’t feasible.